FirasHmedi/PicsVids/README.md

 # PicsVids
-The apk of the application is available in this repository.
+Apk of the application : https://drive.google.com/file/d/1mjIZ_Lxa2iLSmDZgJjIZni1p3YTehYML/view?usp=sharing
 To install and run for Android :
 </br>
 * Either use Android Studio to handle local.properties file or create it manually inside the android folder and write in it : sdk.dir = Path to android SDK